easyCZ/SLIP-A-2015/report/hayden.md

 Although recognizable, the trace obtained contains a large amount of noise as the first iteration of the circuit made little attempt to filter noise.

-Using a Picoscope, Roy and I was able to identify the frequency of the noise introduced:
+Using a Picoscope, Roy and I were able to identify the frequency of the noise introduced:

 <table>
   <tr>